dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/json.md

 | [1, 2, 3] | 42 |
 | [4, 5, 6] | 43 |

-DuckDB can read (and auto-detect) a variety of formats, specified with the `json_format` parameter.
+DataMiner can read (and auto-detect) a variety of formats, specified with the `json_format` parameter.
 Querying a JSON file that contains an `'array_of_records'`, e.g.:
 ```json
 [